(Lively St. Lemeston #4)

 “I pick up Rose Lerner’s books to be delighted, seduced, and surprised….Swoonworthy romance.” —USA Today bestselling author Meredith Duran

-Betsy’s spent the last year trying to make her single-minded boss look up from his pastries and notice that she would be the perfect wife.
-Now the two of them are alone in a kitchen full of sweet things.
-With just one week to get him to fall in love with her, she’d better get this seduction started…
+Betsy Piper has spent the last year trying to make her single-minded boss look up from his pastries and notice that she would be the perfect wife.
+With just seven days to make him fall in love with her, she’d better get this seduction started…

 other books in the Lively St. Lemeston series